Mother of four. In her free time she enjoys music, travel, reading, seminary studies, conversations with friends, and pottery.

 Many years as manager of the regional Welfare authority, which provided services to Segev Shalom, Kseifeh, Ar’ara and the unrecognized Bedouin localities in the Negev.
 Worked as welfare and social worker in Canada for three years.

-Married and mother of four.
+Married and mother of three.